Don't fall for the same errors that past applicants have made.

 Below are examples of the most common errors that Chevening applicants have made in their application form.
 As a result of these errors, applications are deemed ineligible and applicants are not taken through to the next stage of the competition.

-If you have been informed of your ineligible status, please refer to the below to understand what error you may have made.
+If your application has been deemed ineligible, please refer to the below to understand what error you may have made.
+If you’re yet to submit an application, read this to avoid making the same mistakes others have.

 Applicants must correctly answer all parts of the eligibility pre-screen in order to access the application form.
-An incorrect answer to one of these questions would result in the applicant failing the pre-screen stage of the application form.
+An incorrect answer to one of these questions would result in the applicant failing the pre-screen stage of the application.

 Applicants must correctly complete all parts of the application form to be considered eligible.
 Only eligible applications will be processed.
 Below are the sections of the application form where applicants have made the most common errors.